DengYunyu310/learngit/readme.txt

-Git2 is a distributed version control system.
+Git is a distributed version control system.
-Git2 is free software.
+Git is free software distributed under the GPL.